beyond-all-reason/tachyon/docs/schema/lobby.md

 ### Lobby updates

 Any member can update most (any?) property of the lobby unless bosses are present.
-Updates are all or nothing, if updating a proprety is not possible (invalid or forbidden), then no update take place.
+Updates are all or nothing, if updating a property is not possible (invalid or forbidden), then no update takes place.
 The result of the updates is then transmitted to all members via [lobby/updated](#updated) events.

 When an operation requires a vote, the vote data is also transmitted with [lobby/updated](#updated) events.
 And when the vote ends, a [lobby/voteEnded](#voteEnded) event is sent to all lobby members.
 This is to simplify client logic if they want to show a notification in addition to the updated state.

+Members eligible to vote during an active vote will be populated in the `currentVote.voters`, along with their current vote.
+The protocol does not define who is eligible to vote, as it may vary on the server based on lobby settings such as Boss status.
+Well-behaved clients should prevent voting by the user if they are not in the `voters` list.

+Eligible members may use the `lobby/voteSubmit` request to send their vote to the server.
+Some members (vote initiators or bosses, for example) may be eligible to use the `lobby/voteCancel` request to intentially end a vote early.
+In such a case, the `lobby/voteEnded` event will arrive with `outcome: "cancelled"`.

 ## List of all lobbies